yeonghoey/the-plain/_drafts/2016-09-26-book-review-the-design-of-everyday-things.md

 title: "Book Review: The Design of Everyday Things"
 ---

-I decided to write a personal programming blog.
+I finally made my mind to write a personal programming blog in English.
-To my surprise, the first post is about a design book.
+To my surprise, the first post is about a design book, not programming things.

 ![Title]({{ site.url }}/assets/the-design-of-everyday-things-title.jpg)